Out of all the short-haired guinea pig breeds, the Abyssinian guinea pig is one of the most unique, namely due to their whirlpool-shaped coat.

 An adult guinea pig needs roughly ⅛ cup of pellets each day.

 Avoid muesli for guinea pigs and other little animals as they normally contain seeds.
-Seeds are high in and fat and can become lodged in your piggy’s teeth or throat.
+Seeds are high in fat and can become lodged in your piggy’s teeth or throat.

 To ensure you give your cavy the right food, here’s my review of the best guinea pig food.